johnshearing/PrivateKeyVault/README.md

 Use it to:
 * Securely move assets on the Ethereum blockchain without exposing your private keys to any other device.
-* A secure client for the Cardano blockchain is coming soon.
+* Support for other blockchains is coming soon.
+* Securely read and edit all types of files behind the airgap where remote viewing and key logging is not possible.
-* Securely Read, Write, and Send GPG encrypted files across the airgap to a smartphone using qr-codes.
+* Send GPG encrypted files and digitally signed documents across the airgap to other devices via qr-codes.
-* Digitally sign documents.
-* Write and deploy smart contracts.
 * Crypto-Journalism: Create a journalistic body of work and prove that the entire work was written by a particular author and that it has not been tampered with all while allowing the author to remain anonomus if he or she so choses.
+Protected sources.
+No more fake news.

 <hr>

 <img src="/images/ReadmeImages/Wiring.jpg">